Michal2SAB/Hash-Dehasher/README.md

 # FLAWS

 - Does not check uppercase strings, only lowercase.
-- No special symbols, just alphabeat letters from a-z and numbers from 0-9.
+- No special symbols, just alphabet letters from a-z and numbers from 0-9.

 # REQUIREMENTS